 Soil jetting is a process by which a long hose or other device is worked down into the soil with a high velocity stream of water and is then pulled out slowly, compacting the soil as it is removed.
-Due to the relative light weight of HDPE pipe, the soil jetting process could cause pipe floatation as well as disrupting the grade and line of the buried pipe.
-This process is not recommended for use with corrugated HDPE pipelines.
+Due to the relative light weight of HDPE and HP pipe, the soil jetting process could cause pipe floatation as well as disrupting the grade and line of the buried pipe.
+This process is not recommended for use with corrugated HDPE and HP pipe systems.